pywbem/pywbemtools/docs/pywbemclicommands.rst

     | TST_Person                   |       4 |
     +------------------------------+---------+

-This counts the number of instances specific to the class shown where the ``instance enumerate`` would show the instances for that class and its subclasses.

 Count is useful to determine which classes in the environment are actually implemented.
-However this command can take a long time to execute because it must a) enumerate all the classes in the namespaces, b) enumerate the instances for each class.
+However this command can take a long time to execute because it must a) enumerate all classes in the namespace, b) enumerate the instances for each class.

 See :ref:`pywbemcli instance count --help` for details.